WHYAMERICASUCKS.COM

 Current Gaza Data Still Shows A Humanitarian Collapse

-Current UN data still shows Gaza in mass trauma: OCHA reports hundreds killed since the October 2025 ceasefire announcement, UNICEF says no hospital is fully functional, and WHO says 1.6 million people are expected to face acute food insecurity through mid-April 2026.
+OCHA's 2 April 2026 report said 713 Palestinians had been killed and 1,940 injured since the October 2025 ceasefire announcement, citing Gaza Ministry of Health figures.
+UNICEF said no hospital in Gaza was fully functional.
+WHO said 1.6 million people were expected to face high levels of acute food insecurity through mid-April 2026.

 Published